Medicare Part B: Cost, Coverage, and Eligibility

 Special Enrollment Period (SEP) | Within 8 months of job loss | Enroll in Parts A and/or B without penalty |

-Step #2 – Fill Out Medicare Part B Application
+Step #2 – Complete the Enrollment Application

 Visit the Social Security Administration (SSA) website to fill out the Medicare Part B application form.
 You’ll need to include your birth certificate, SSN, current health insurance coverage, and proof of legal residence (typically a utility or insurance bill).